spree/spree/guides/src/content/user/configuration/configuring_multi_stores.md

 ## Introduction

-Spree 3.5 was released with brand new great feature - Multi Store support.
+Spree 3.5 was released with Multi Store support.
 This means that in a single Spree Admin panel you can control multiple shops based on Spree, assign domains and manage orders, besides that there is an option to personalize products for certain shop described [here](#product-and-shop-currency).

 ### Setup